Why Your CTR Model Is Betraying You

 • Accurately forecast the business impact of your SEO efforts.

-The model allows you to make decisions rooted in how users behave on modern SERPs.
-We cut the guesswork and reliance on static, outdated models.
-Instead, you get CTRs that reflect the dynamic layout of the SERP and what users see when searching for a keyword.
+The model allows you to make decisions rooted in how users actually behave on modern SERPs.
+You get CTRs that reflect the dynamic SERP layout and what users see when searching for a keyword, helping you focus on keywords that drive results.